 Liya Rachal Chandy is a fourth semester student in the Master of Architecture program with a focus on Inclusive Design and Urban Design.
 She oversees global projects within the lab setting and thinks of food systems as a level for positive social change.
 Prior to working at the lab, she worked as an Architect in India and strongly believes in the power of place making as well as the power of good design.
 For the school, she acts as a liaison for International students and advances conversations on equity, inclusion and diversity.
 She also enjoys cooking, drawing, painting, gardening, and all things creative in her spare time!

-A graduate of UB’s Master’s of Public Health graduate of the University of Buffalo, Alfred Gary is interested in health equity, social determinants of health, and the built environment.
-A native of Buffalo’s east side neighborhood, Alfred’s work in the Food Lab is focused on how the intersection of abolition and urban agriculture can promote sustainable and equitable community food networks.
-During his field training experience, Alfred augmented his interest in health equity as a Housing Research Intern for the YWCA of the Niagara Frontier where he worked on the trajectory from transition to permanent housing for women of varied backgrounds.
+A graduate of UB’s Master’s of Public Health graduate of the University of Buffalo, Alfred Gary is interested in the role of social determinants on health equity, including the impact of the built and food environment on health outcomes.
+A native of Buffalo’s east side neighborhood, Alfred’s work in the Food Lab is focused on how the intersection of abolition and food sovereignty (through urban agriculture) can promote sustainable and equitable community food networks.
 In his free time, Alfred enjoys bowling, reading, and exercising.

 Lorna M Georges is fascinated by the effect of design on how people interact in the built environment.
-She grew up in Haiti where, formal architecture, though well known, is not the primary driver of how the built environment or housing is designed.
+She grew up in Haiti, where formal architecture, though well known, is not the primary driver of how the built environment or housing is designed.
 Lorna is currently an undergraduate student in environmental design (with a minor in architecture).
 She aims to pursue a graduate degree in architecture.
 With the Food Lab team, she shares a passion for using the food system as a lever for improving living conditions in communities.
-When not at school, she enjoys reading, cooking, writing, and painting (especially to relax).
+When not at school, she enjoys reading, cooking, writing, and painting.

-Carol E. Ramos-Gerena is interested in agroecology, critical food system education, critical theories, land-use policies, and food sovereignty.
-She has worked in governmental and non-governmental organizations that support community development projects in her country.
-For about a decade, she has promoted agroecology and collaborated on environmental restoration of abandoned buildings and underused lands near public housing and public school sites in Puerto Rico.
+Carol E. Ramos Gerena is interested in agroecology, land use planning, critical food policy literacy, and food sovereignty.
+She has worked in governmental and non-governmental organizations that support community development projects in Puerto Rico (PR).
+For about a decade, she has promoted agroecological farming and collaborated on the environmental restoration of abandoned buildings and lands near public housing and public school sites in PR.
 At the UB Food Lab, Carol coordinates a bi-city action-research initiative to promote urban agriculture policy designed by and for people of color in the cities of Buffalo and Minneapolis.